 The doc does a fantastic job of laying the foundation of who Simpson was and his professional and personal background.
 It also naturally goes over his relationship with his wife and the the abuse he inflicted on her that many were not aware of.

 With the hotbed of tension that the community was feeling, along with the celebrity angle and ongoing media coverage, the yearlong trial almost seemed like the perfect storm of events that would illicit such strong divisive reactions and interest by the entire country.
 You couldn’t escape it!

 The third and fourth parts detail the murders, the Bronco chase and the trial.
 The doc includes a variety of perspectives from those involved, lawyers, detectives, journalists, friends, jurors.
 It’s pretty all encompassing.

 The doc is a real accomplishment.
-It transcends just being about Simpson.
-It highlights our fascination with celebrity, racial bias, domestic abuse, the legal system, justice.
+While O.J.
+Simpson is clearly the main focus and his story of reaching the heights of celebrity to his surreal fall, the doc also manages to dissect our fascination with celebrity, racial bias, domestic abuse, the legal system, justice.
 It’s all very well put together.
 It might seem like a long series when you start it, but it’s captivating from beginning to end.

 I recently saw this film and I thought it was great.